 Tactic 1: Save one penny on each dollar you make

 Try doing this with paycheck – it amounts to 1% of your income.
 In the short term, that's money you won't miss.
 In the long term, that's a decent amount of money you can put aside.
-Say you make $50,000 a year after taxes – that amounts to $4,166 per month, or roughly $2,083 with each paycheck (assuming you're paid bi-weekly.)
+Say you make $50,000 a year after taxes – that amounts to $4,166 per month, or roughly $2,083 with each paycheck (assuming you're paid twice a month.)
 1% of each paycheck comes out to approximately $21.

 Tactic 2: Trim $20-30 off recurring monthly expenses